 We recognize that there may be co-occurring issues for some young readers, such as ADHD or dyslexia, that reading intervention may help, but not fully address.
 Our in-depth learning and language development evaluations may be a better place to begin for children who exhibit different challenges.
 You can learn more about those on our Evaluations page.

 If you are uncertain where to begin, please contact us at (734) 764-8440 or firstname.lastname@example.org and we can walk you through the best options for your family.

 What to Expect

-Dr. Hansen uses a variety of tools to gauge your reader’s abilities.
-The first part of the assessment will take about 45 minutes, with a follow up session where the results are provided and reviewed with parents/guardians.
-The assessment can be a stand alone service, or is the first step in establishing one-on-one literacy skill development sessions.
+Dr. Hansen uses a variety of tools to gauge reading abilities.
+The benchmark assessment portion will take about 45 minutes, with an additional follow up session where the results are provided and reviewed with parents/guardians.
+The assessment can be a stand alone service or the first step in establishing one-on-one literacy skill development sessions.

 During the one-on-one sessions, Dr. Hansen will work on targeting the skills your reader needs to strengthen, using research-based strategies such as Orton-Gillingham and Lindamood-Bell multisensory interventions.